Advertiser Disclosure

 • Degree or Certificate Requirements: High school diploma or equivalent

-• Training Requirements: A few days’ on-the-job training
+• Training Requirements: A few days of on-the-job training

 Until I began freelance writing full-time, I’d never had more fun on the clock than I did driving delivery for a local restaurant.
 With tips and base pay, I earned good money — upward of $20 per hour during peak periods — for a job that required no skills or experience apart from the ability to drive.

-I learned later that package delivery drivers — people working for FedEx, UPS, and small courier firms — often do even better.
-And recent explosive growth in app-based restaurant and grocery delivery, fueled by outfits like DoorDash, Instacart, and Postmates, means earning a good living as a full-time food delivery driver is more feasible than ever.
+I learned later that package delivery drivers—people working for FedEx, UPS, and small courier firms—often do even better.
+Recent explosive growth in app-based restaurant and grocery delivery, fueled by outfits like DoorDash, Instacart, and Postmates, means earning a good living as a full-time food delivery driver is more feasible than ever.

 Delivery driving is one of the most popular part-time jobs with benefits.
 Barriers to entry are low in this line of work: a high school diploma or equivalent and a few days of on-the-job training.
 And it’s a great gig to make ends meet during the holidays when courier demand skyrockets.